 Visit Local Zoos, Museums, Historical Sites

-Likely points of interest you’d seek out on vacation, don’t overlook these destinations in your own backyard.
+Just as these are likely points of interest you’d seek out on vacation, don’t overlook these destinations in your own backyard.
 It may have been a while since you last visited, or there may be some you haven’t gotten to yet.
 Enjoy these local attractions with your family and make a day of it!

 Go Out for Ice Cream